optimizely/agent/README.md

 The `/metrics` endpoint exposes telemetry data of the running Optimizely Agent.

-Currently Agent exposes two type of metrics data (expvar or prometheus) based on user's input.
-By default expvar metrics will be exposed.
-To configure this update config.yaml or setting the value of the environment variable `OPTIMIZELY_ADMIN_METRICSTYPE`.
+Currently, Agent exposes two type of metrics data (expvar or prometheus) based on user's input.
+By default, expvar metrics will be used.
+To configure this, update config.yaml or set the value of the environment variable `OPTIMIZELY_ADMIN_METRICSTYPE`.
 Supported values are `expvar` (default) & `promethues`.

 ```yaml
 ##